Delaware Association of the Deaf

 ARTICLE SIX.
 Meetings.

 The Board of Directors shall conduct quarterly meetings, open to the public.
 Only the Board of Directors, except for the Parliamentarian, may have the floor and voting privileges.
-Each county shall host one board meeting per calendar year and follow with a statewide meeting.
+Each county shall host one board meeting per calendar year.

 (a) Special meetings may be called upon the request of the President or any three (3) Board of Directors.
-Notification shall be given to the entire Board of Directors at least (7) days prior to the meeting.
+Notification shall be given to the entire Board of Directors.

 (b) Any Board of Directors may at any time between Board meetings make a formal motion for Board consideration, discussion and vote via electronic mail.